Voting Record — David Simpson MP, Upper Bann (11892)

 HouseDateSubjectDavid SimpsonDUP VoteRôle

-11 Nov 2008Stopped being a member of the Transport Committee
+10 Nov 2008Stopped being Member, Transport Committee

 Commons9 Jul 2008Cost of Living — Supports the Government tellnono Teller